Sally Rugg: Personal life

-Rugg self-identifies as gay.
+Rugg is gay.
 She lives in Melbourne and is engaged to comedian Kate McCartney.

 Writing

 Rugg writes regularly on activism and feminism, as well as LGBTIQ and human rights.
 Rugg's work has been published in media including The Sydney Morning Herald, The Guardian, Vice, Pedestrian as well as Junkee.
 Rugg was a contributing author for books including The Full Catastrophe, (2019) as well as Growing Up Queer in Australia, (2019).

 Her first book, How Powerful We Are: Behind the scenes with one of Australia's leading activists, is her narrative about legalizing same-sex marriage.